Get access to all our education resources, webinars and more in one place.

 The A.L.P.S.
 Proximal Tibia Plate is pre-contoured to mimic the anatomy of the proximal tibia for optimum bone conformance.
-Low-profile contouring is intended to minimize prominence and soft tissue irritation.
+Low-profile contouring is intended to minimise prominence and soft tissue irritation.
 Plates are available in standard and large curve sizes to accommodate the variance in lateral metaphyseal flare from patient to patient.